 - Another common reason is stress.
 Yes, you’ve heard it right.
 When your cat is stressed, she may lick you and other things excessively.
 If you think that your cat’s behavior is similar to this, you should consult a vet now and try to identify the cause of stress.

 - Cats love to mark their territory.
 While most people think that cats mark property by urinating on things, they lick and rub their heads to mark their territory.
-Hence, if your cat considers you as a part of their property, she will lick or rub against you so that other animals in the house knows who you belong to.
+Hence, if your cat considers you as a part of their property, she will lick or rub against you so that other animals in the house know who you belong to.
 Sometimes, it can cause a problem, especially in the presence of other pets.
 So, it is crucial to keep an eye on this type of behavior.

 Why does my Cat lick me and bite me?

-- Grooming: During a typical grooming session, sometimes a cat licks her fur and gently bites to remove the untangled fur or something hard.
+- Grooming: During a typical grooming session, sometimes a cat licks her fur and gently bites it to remove the untangled fur or something hard.
 A cat will often do the very same thing if she is grooming another cat.
-And if your cat is licking you and all of a sudden bite you, it could be just because it is a part of their grooming habit.
+And if your cat is licking you and all of a sudden bites you, it could be just because it is a part of their grooming habit.